Bootstrap Seasonal Unit Root Test under Periodic Variation: Simulation

-Thirdly, we use the original step 4 of Algorithm \ref{seasonal iid bootstrap} when testing roots at $\pm i$, but apply the alternative step \eqref{algor} to the test of root at 1 or $-1$.
-(When apply the alternative step \eqref{algor}, we similarly select stepwise the lags and truncate the coefficients.)
+Fourthly, we apply the original step 4 of Algorithm \ref{seasonal iid bootstrap} when testing roots at $\pm i$, but apply the alternative step \eqref{algor} to the test of the root at 1 or $-1$.
+(When apply the alternative step \eqref{algor}, we select the lags and truncate the coefficients similarly.)
 Unpublished simulation result shows an advantage of \eqref{algor} when testing root at 1 or $-1$.
 This advantage occurs especially when all nuisance roots occur, or equivalently when all of the true $\pi_{j,s}$'s are zero, since in this case the inclusion of $Y^{\star}_{j,4t+s-1}$ in the original step 4 becomes redundant.